MPM: A Unified 2D-3D Human Pose Representation via Masked Pose Modeling: Conclusion and Limitation

 In conclusion, this paper presents \mpm, a novel framework for unifying 2D and 3D human pose representations in a shared feature space.
 While previous research has extensively explored estimating 3D human pose solely from 2D pose sequences, this work takes a significant step forward by integrating both modalities and leveraging a single-stream transformer-based architecture.
 We propose three pretext tasks: masked 2D pose modeling, masked 3D pose modeling, and masked 2D pose lifting.
 These tasks serve as pre-training objectives for their network, which is then fine-tuned using full-supervision.
-Notably, a high masking ratio of 72.5\% is employed with spatiotemporal mask sampling strategy.
+Notably, a high masking ratio of 71.8\% is employed with spatiotemporal mask sampling strategy.
 The \mpm~framework offers several advantages, as it enables handling multiple tasks within a single unified framework.
 Specifically, it facilitates 3D human pose estimation, 3D pose estimation from occluded 2D pose data, and 3D pose completion.
 The effectiveness of \mpm~is demonstrated through extensive experiments and ablation studies conducted on multiple widely used human pose datasets.
-Remarkably, \mpm~achieves state-of-the-art performance on Human3.6M and MPI-INF-3DHP.
+Remarkably, \mpm~achieves state-of-the-art performance on MPI-INF-3DHP.
+Due to the computational resource limitation, we could not scale up our model into billion-size datasets.
 Moreover, contrastive paradigms like CLIP~\cite{radford2021learning} are also reasonable to help learning a unified representation of 2D and 3D human poses.
-Besides, introducing RGB or depth information as a third or fourth modality could also be considered in our future research.
+The future research could also consider introducing RGB or depth information as other modality.